 What Is VAWA?

 The Violence Against Women Act (VAWA) gives noncitizens who are the victims of extreme cruelty or battery by a family member a way to obtain lawful permanent residency in the United States.
-VAWA allows the battered person to self petition for residency in a manner that the abuser does not know about the VAWA petition.
+VAWA allows the battered person to self-petition for residency in a manner where the abuser does not know about the VAWA petition.

 Originally passed in 1994, the federal law was updated in 2000 with the Battered Immigrant Women’s Protection Act.
 These laws, collectively referred to as VAWA, were reauthorized in 2005 and 2013.

 Although the process is called a “self petition,” it’s best to work with a VAWA attorney who can guide you through the process.
 There are many legal documents you must complete, as well as evidence you must submit regarding your abuse.